 Delta credit cardholders can get the MQD Qualification waived when they run heavy spend through Delta SkyMiles credit card(s).
 Cardholders that spend $25,000 or more on their card(s) during the calendar year will have their MQD Qualification waived for Silver, Gold, and Platinum Medallion Status.
 Those who spend $250,000 or more will be able to get their MQD Qualification for Diamond Medallion Status waived.
 Do note that the Blue Delta SkyMiles Card is not eligible for the MQD Waiver.
 However, if you have any of the other six Delta SkyMiles Cards, purchases made on the Blue Delta SkyMiles Card will continue to count towards the MQD Waiver.
 The purchases on these cards do not have to be airline related.
 It just has to be eligible purchases.
 So if you're able to run heavy spend, I'd recommend putting it on either the Delta Platinum or Delta Reserve cards since you will also earn bonus MQMs and SkyMiles whereas the Gold Cards and Blue Card will not earn you any additional bonuses.

 The amount of Skymiles, MQMs, MQDs, and MQSs you earn will depend on the airline.
-Airlines marked with an S-badge are part of the SkyTeam Alliance
+You can earn status with Delta Airlines when flying any of the airlines listed below.
+Airlines marked with an

 - Aeroflot S

 - Aerolíneas Argentinas S

 - Alitalia S